 There are no restrictions on individual registrations.
-However, we are only offering .jp at this time and not any of its country code second-level domain names (like .co.jp, .or.jp, etc.).
+However, WordPress.com offers only .jp, not its country code second-level domain names (like .co.jp or .or.jp).

 You must also indicate the city district or the borough.
 It can be included in one of the street fields with the street number, or it can be prefixed to the city field using this format: city district, city.

-.JP only permits a small set of characters in contact information.
+.jp domain names permit only a small set of characters in contact information.
 Only the following characters are permitted for first name, last name, address, and organization:

 a-zA-Z0-9.,&-(space)

-Privacy is not supported for .jp domain names.
+Privacy protection is not supported for .jp domain names.

-The registry does not allow manual/explicit renewals.
-So if you disable auto-renew and we miss the renewal date, you can’t re-enable auto-renew and renew the domain name that way.
+The registry does not allow manual renewals.
+Therefore, if you disable auto-renew and WordPress.com misses the renewal date, you cannot re-enable auto-renew to renew the domain name.

 All .jp domain names renew on the 16th day before expiration.
 There are two ways for you to avoid renewing a .jp domain name: